 Aloha Swim Center, Beaverton Swim Center, Harman Swim Center, the Conestoga Recreation Aquatic Center, the Sunset Swim Center and the Tualatin Hills Aquatic Center.

-Registration for Fall classes begins Saturday, August 28 at 8am.
+Registration for Summer classes begins Saturday, April 15 at 8am.

 The primary goal of THPRD's Learn To Swim program is to teach all participants to swim to the best of their ability in a safe, fun and friendly environment.
 All classes are taught by trained water safety instructors utlitizing the same water safety guidelines taught by the American Red Cross.

 THPRD provides a fun and creative atmosphere to help children develop swimming skills.
 We believe in the value of swimming as a lifelong skill and as a healthy recreational activity, and are committed to the importance of water safety and training, for our staff as well as our community.

 Registering for Learn to Swim classes

 A parent, guardian, or caregiver (at least 15 years old) must visually supervise children under 10 years old.
 Please do not leave the center during your child’s lesson.